caxylive/Net_Projects/projects/006 - Wireshark Basics - Port Mirroring (SPAN)/README.md

 ## Conclusion

-This video demonstrated the practical application of port mirroring for capturing traffic between specific devices in a switched network.
+This project demonstrated the practical application of port mirroring for capturing traffic between specific devices in a switched network.
 It reinforced the importance of capture placement and highlighted the limitations of capturing traffic at arbitrary locations.
 Port mirroring is a valuable tool for network analysis and troubleshooting.